03 Oct Dr. Skelton’s Harvest Carnival

 Cunckle walked over to an odd looking switch that was just his height.

 “May I present to you, fresh from Sremska Mitrovica prison in Serbia, Vladimir Voltaic!
-The human lightening rod!
+The human lightning rod!
 Not even the most powerful electric chair was able to execute him!”

 We suddenly became aware of the little man’s hand on the switch.